Fully graphic degree sequences and P-stable degree sequences: Introduction

 \begin{enumerate}[{\rm (P1)}] \item (Jerrum, McKay, Sinclair \cite{JMS92}) The very simple degree sequence region $\mathbb D[{\varphi}_{\ds \! {J\!M\!S}}]$ is P-stable, where $\varphi_{\ds \! {J\!M\!S}}\equiv (c_1-c_2+1)^2 \le 4 c_2(n-c_1-1)$. \item (Greenhill, Sfragara \cite{G18}) The simple degree sequence region $\mathbb D[{\varphi}_{\ds \! {GS}}]$ is P-stable, where $\varphi_{\ds \! {GS}}\equiv (2\le c_2\text{ and } 3\le c_1 \le \sqrt{\Sigma/9})$.
 (This result was not announced explicitly, but \cite[Lemma 2.5]{G18} clearly proved this fact.) \item (Jerrum, McKay, Sinclair \cite{JMS92}) The simple degree sequence region $\mathbb D[\jms]$ is P-stable, where $ {\jms} \equiv (\Sigma-nc_2) (nc_1-\Sigma)\le (c_1-c_2)\left\{(\Sigma-nc_2)(n-c_1-1)+ (nc_1-\Sigma)c_2\right\}.$ \end{enumerate}

 In contrast with P-stability, the classical theorem of Paul Erdős and Gallai (\cite{EG}) makes easy to check if a certain sequence is graphic or not.
-As an extension of this result, in Section \ref{sec:non-graphic} we show that every simple region $\dds{n}{\Sigma}{c_1}{c_2}$ contains exactly one {\bf primitive} element, (i.e.a sequence in the form $(c_1,\dots, c_1, a,c_2,\dots c_2)$), and the region $\dds{n}{\Sigma}{c_1}{c_2}$ is fully graphic iff its primitive element is graphic (see Theorem \ref{tm:SIMPLE}).
+As an extension of this result, in Section \ref{sec:non-graphic} we show that every simple region $\dds{n}{\Sigma}{c_1}{c_2}$ contains exactly one {\bf primitive} element, (i.e.a sequence in the form $(c_1,\dots, c_1, a,c_2,\dots c_2)$), and the region $\dds{n}{\Sigma}{c_1}{c_2}$ is fully graphic if and only if its primitive element is graphic (see Theorem \ref{tm:SIMPLE}).

-So we have established a machinery to decide whether certain (very) simple regions are fully graphic or not.
+In this way we have established a machinery to decide whether certain (very) simple regions are fully graphic or not.
 Using that machinery, in Theorems \ref{th:JMS}, \ref{th:GS} and \ref{th:JMS2} we show the following \begin{enumerate}[{\rm (P1${}^*$)}] \item The very simple region $\mathbb D[{\varphi}_{\ds \! {J\!M\!S}}]$ is fully graphic. \item The simple region $\mathbb D[{\varphi}_{\ds \! {GS}}]$ is fully graphic. \item The simple region $\mathbb D[\jms]$ is fully graphic. \end{enumerate} When comparing statements (P1) and (P2) with their counterparts (P1${}^*$) and (P2${}^*$), a fundamental question arises, serving as the central focus of this paper: ``{\em What is the connection between P-stability and the fully graphic property of specific (very) simple regions?}''

 Concerning the ``{\em fully graphic $\longrightarrow$ P-stable}'' direction, if we consider very simple regions, then we can prove the following strengthening of (P1) which is actually the strongest possible result (Theorem \ref{tm:GR2PIntr}): \begin{theorem*} The largest fully graphic very simple region